orioncactus/pretendard/packages/pretendard-jp/docs/en/README.md

 ### Dynamic subset

 Use the code below to use Pretendard faster by loads the font-slices required from the page in a Japanese environment.
-Provided font-family name is `'Pretendard JP`.
+Provided font-family name is `"Pretendard JP"`.

 #### HTML